Last Updated on January 17, 2025

 Vadakkunnathan Temple (Kerala)

-This ancient temple is known for being carved out completely out of wood and has utilized the Kerala style of Architecture and may also soon be declared as a UNESCO site.
-The walls, pillars and every inch of this quaint temple is covered in incredible murals and paintings.
-A unique feature about this temple is the lingam, it cannot be seen apart from the crescent on top of it since it is covered entirely under a huge mound of ghee which is said to date back to the ancient ages and to present date it does not smell and has not gone stale.
+This ancient temple is known for being carved completely out of wood and has utilized the Kerala style of architecture.
+It may also soon be declared a UNESCO site.
+The walls, pillars, and every inch of this quaint temple are covered in incredible murals and paintings.
+A unique feature about this temple is the Lingam; it cannot be seen apart from the crescent on top of it, as it is covered entirely under a huge mound of ghee, which is said to date back to ancient ages and, to this day, does not smell or spoil.

 Best Time to Visit – September to April